subhajitghosh-phy/drisoCLASS/README.md

-drisoCLASS: CLASS for Dark radiation isocurvature (Based on CLASS)
+drisoCLASS: CLASS for Dark Radiation Isocurvature (Based on CLASS)
 ==================================================================

 Authors: